Hixie/isd/servers/src/systems-server/techtree/README.md

 ### Numbers

-Numbers optionally start with `+` or `-`, have one or more digits, then optionally are followed by a `.` followed by a period and zero or more digits, and finally optionally followed by an `e` or `E`, an optional `+` or `-`, and one or more digits.
+Numbers optionally start with `+` or `-`, have one or more digits, then optionally are followed by a period `.` and zero or more digits, and finally optionally followed by an `e` or `E`, an optional `+` or `-`, and one or more digits.
 The complete package is then interpreted as a base ten number with optional fractional